stanley3384/OrderedSetVelociRaptor/README.md

 --Start with making a new folder or directory.
 Then get the needed files for building the program.

 --Adapted from Ben Klemens README below.
-Take a look at the following https://github.com/b-k/Apophenia for better information about installing Apophenia.
+Take a look at the following https://github.com/b-k/Apophenia for better information about installing and using the Apophenia library.

 --Dependencies for Apophenia.